 The privately guided safari is not always affordable to everyone and especially so for a couple or singletons, and so we have always designed camp/lodge style itineraries as well.
 We use a range of camps and lodges across thirteen safari countries.
 The criteria from the beginning has been small, exclusive, preferably owner-operated, and located in wild game areas with excellent resident guides.

 2004 – My father retired from the scene when he was overwhelmed to welcome at his 80th birthday lunch Tim and June Liversedge, Pierre and Antoinette Jaunet, Charlie & Mouse McConnell, Soren Lindstrom and David & Robyn Foot and Jan & Suzi van der Reep.
 Boo Chrisp continues to run Bushbuck.

-2017 – Over 30 years since our beginnings and the ethos of Bushbuck is much the same.
+35 years since our beginnings and the ethos of Bushbuck is much the same.

-Maybe some time in the future, one of my daughters will join me at Bushbuck.
+Maybe sometime in the future, one of my daughters will join me at Bushbuck.

 There was a time when there were distinct safari seasons across Africa.
 But things have changed over the years and visiting outside the traditional seasons is now not only possible, but often desirable.